egrady/hello-world/README.md

 # hello-world
-This is my first time creating a Repository
+This is my first time creating a Repository.
 I am super awesome for learning new things.